Back to California

 Surplus Land

-Land owned by a local agency that is no longer needed for the agency's use.
+Land owned by a local agency that the agency decides is not needed for its use.

 Exempt Surplus Land

-Certain types of surplus land that are not subject to all disposal requirements.
+A type of surplus land that does not need to follow all disposal rules, as defined by law.

 Limits and Unknowns

-• It is unclear how this will affect housing development in Mission Bay Park.
+• It is uncertain how this will affect the city’s ability to manage Mission Bay Park lands in the future.

 Bill History